Jasmin Darznik: Biography

-She is now an associate professor and chair of the MFA in Writing program at California College of the Arts in San Francisco.
-She previously taught at Princeton University, Washington and Lee University, the University of Virginia, and the University of San Francisco.
+Darznik is chair of the MFA program in writing at California College of the Arts in San Francisco.
+She previously taught at Princeton University, Washington and Lee University, University of Virginia, and University of San Francisco.

 Awards

 Darznik is a recipient of a 2012 fellowship from the Virginia Foundation for the Humanities and an Outstanding Faculty Award from the State Council of Higher Education for Virginia.
-She has received fellowships from the Steinbeck Fellows Program, The Bennington Writers Seminars, and the Corporation of Yaddo.
+She has received fellowships from the Steinbeck Fellows Program, the Bennington Writers Seminars, and the Corporation of Yaddo.
 Her work has also been nominated for a Pushcart Prize.
 Song of a Captive Bird won the Writer's Center first novel prize and was long-listed for the 2018 Center for Fiction First Novel Prize.
 Her first book, The Good Daughter, was a finalist for the Library of Virginia's 2012 People's Choice Award and was shortlisted for the William Saroyan International Prize in Creative Nonfiction.